 These are two separate systems but they share a common purpose – to keep you in your lane.
 If you are crossing the lines and leaving your lane, the lane departure system will sound a buzzing noise.
 Lane Keep, on the other hand, helps steer you back into your lane if you have drifted out.
 This feature can save the lives of tired drivers and those who suffer from something called driver’s hypnosis.

 Blind Spot Detection

-Far too many accidents occur when drivers neglect to check their blind spots or even when they fail to do so correctly.
+Far too many accidents occur when drivers neglect to check their blind spots or fail to do so correctly.
 With this Blind Spot Detection tool, you will be warned by small yellow or orange lights shining in your door mirrors.
 They let you know that there is a vehicle coming up behind you in one of the other lanes and it might not be safe for you to make a lane change at this stage.

 This is a fantastic tool to check what’s coming up behind you when reversing.
 It’s especially good for protecting animals and children from being accidentally run over.
 The wide-angle lenses of these cameras give you a full 180-degree view which makes reversing safer than ever.

 Remember, no matter how many safety features you have installed on your vehicle, it’s always important to make sure that you are as alert and responsible as possible.
-Never drive when tired, sick, on medication that can impair your ability to react, or if you have been drinking.
+Never drive when tired, sick, on medication that can impair your ability to react, or if you are impared.
 At the end of the day, your decisions have the greatest impact.
 The same can be said for your vehicle coverage and insurance.
 To best protect your vehicle, make sure that you invest in the right used vehicle warranty plan.
-Call A-Protect Warranty at 1-866-660-6444 for personal assistance choosing the perfect plan for you.
+Call A-Protect Warranty at 1-866-660-6444 for personal assistance in choosing the perfect plan for you.